Battle of Jamrud: Aftermath

 To defuse the situation, Dost Mohammad wrote an apology letter to the Maharaja claiming his sons actions were unauthorized and sent some horses as gifts to him.
-Hoping to regain his lost prestige, Dost Mohmmad Khan is said to have sent a letter to Maharaja Ranjit Singh.
 Dost Mohammed Khan claimed: "I have always regarded myself as established by your authority...
 I was your servant."
 Dost Mohammed Khan proposed that, if the Sikh Empire would entrust Peshawar to his care, frontier tensions could be alleviated.
 Yet he warned that if his demand was not heeded, he would be forced by necessity to resort to arms.
 However the Sikh Durbar turned down the plea for Peshawar and issued a warning, stating that the preservation of peace was not the Afghans monopoly.

 On the Sikh side, Ranjit Singh realized that his policies in the northwest frontier had failed to produce the desired results.
 In an attempt to bring stability to the region, the government of Peshawar was reorganized.
 The valley was divided between a number of Sikh-appointed governors and tribal chiefs.
 General Paolo Avitabile was made the new governor of Peshawar, while the surrounding districts were granted to the Barakzai Sardars and local chieftains.
 A strong Sikh garrison was kept at the newly constructed fort of Shabkadar for maintaining control over the border.